GZ430/global-christianity-dataviz-jp/README.md

 The Joshua Project is a Christian mission organization that statistically potray the unreached people groups in the world.
 Per records, there are 17400 people's group in the world, Joshua Project tracks the mission work and evangelism progress within these people groups.
 Our project "Global Christianity Data Visualization Project" used Joshua's Project raw data and visualizations, world watch list and a variety of other data sets to create a product that better displays the world mission status.

 ## Purpose & Use
-The main Purpose of this project is to improve the Joshua's project currect visualization and create new metrics that provide more content to the term ***unreached*** with the aim of motivating and encouraging missionaries and other parties interested to direct there attention and resources towards the unreached peoples group.
+The main purpose of this project is to improve the Joshua's project currect visualization and create new metrics that provide more content to the term ***unreached*** with the aim of motivating and encouraging missionaries and other parties interested to direct there attention and resources towards the unreached peoples group.

    <img width="609" alt="Screen Shot 2022-07-19 at 4 14 10 PM" src="https://user-images.githubusercontent.com/109535700/179840003-5e6d516a-4c6a-4b7d-b4ce-3818c0802eca.png">